 Property Type and Value

 First, the type and value of the property in question are factors.
 Naturally, high-value properties or commercial real estate can require higher fees due to the increased stakes and complexity.
 The type of transaction also significantly influences costs.
-For instance, a straightforward residential sale might be less expensive compared to more complex dealings like commercial property purchases.
+For instance, a straightforward residential sale is typically less expensive than more complex dealings like commercial property purchases.

 Complexity of the Transaction